Were you an Auburn fan in the 1980s? Did you watch TV? Did you sing “orange and blue waaaave” in the shower?

 Filming began a week later.
-Everyone–a denim jacket-clad Joe Cool, frat brothers, a majorette, cowboys, comely coeds with tiger-paw cheeks, a guy who could kind of break dance– met at Toomer’s Corner at 8 a.m.
+A denim jacketed Joe Cool, frat brothers, a majorette, cowboys, comely coeds with tiger-paw cheeks and a guy who could kind of break dance met at Toomer’s Corner at 8 a.m.

 Tiger showed up, too.
 One scene in the 30-second spot shows Auburn’s eagle zeroing in on a New Coke up at the corner.

-At 10 am, camera crews moved to Jordan-Hare to film a majorette catching the wave.
+At 10 a.m. camera crews moved to Jordan-Hare to film the majorette Catching the Wave.
 A few hours later they staged a tailgate.
 At 5 p.m. it was back to a now closed-off Toomer’s Corner so Joe Auburn could toss a roll not at trees or the wires but at Toomer’s Drugs itself.
 And it wasn’t even during a celebration.
 Dude is wearing sunglasses and looking suspicious and just goes for it.
 That’s hardcore.